-Adam: Did I hear you both talking about the Rhodes Scholarship?

-Kris: Yes, Layla's being nominated by Professor Richardson.

-Adam: Congratulations, Layla!
-Kris, you mentioned trying to make change from within the Rhodes Scholars community, right?
-It sounds great in theory, but I was a Rhodes Scholar before I came to the University and trust me, making change from the inside is much harder in practice than I expected.

-Layla: Ugh.
-Why?

-Adam: I was finishing my degree at Oxford around the same time as the second Rhodes Must Fall campaign was picking up speed there, in 2020.
-Many of the scholars wanted to engage with the movement and tried to enact a lot of changes within the Rhodes house itself, but we didn't get nearly as much traction as we wanted.
+- "Yes, I came in last minute to check on some cell cultures I started yesterday.
+Did I hear you both talking about the Rhodes Scholarship?" - "Yes, Layla's being nominated by Professor Richardson."
+Kris explained. - "Congratulations, Layla!
+Kris, I think you mentioned trying to make change from within the Rhodes Scholars community, right?
+It sounds great in theory, but I was a Rhodes Scholar before I came to the University, and trust me, making change from the inside is much harder in practice than I expected." - "Ugh," Layla responded involuntarily.
+"Why?" - "I was finishing my deg ee at Oxford around the same time as the second Rhodes Must Fall campaign was picking up speed there, in 2020," said Adam.
+"Many of the scholars wanted to engage with the movement and tried to enact a lot of changes within the Rhodes House itself, but we didn't get nearly as much traction as we wanted.
 Only a few of our demands were met, and many of those were scholar-led and required a lot of labor on our part, like incorporating workshops on Rhodes's legacy into Welcome Week for new scholars.
 In my opinion, the changes happened too slowly, and not enough responsibility was taken on by the Rhodes House administration.
-I don't want anyone else to go into a Rhodes Scholarship as naively as I did and end up facing similar disappointment.

-Kris: I don't know, Adam-a workshop series to help scholars gain the knowledge they need to engage thoughtfully with the Rhodes legacy sounds like a pretty big step in the right direction.

-Adam: Yeah, we made some kind of difference.
-And the Rhodes Trust is now requiring unconscious bias training for all of their Rhodes selectors.
+I don't want anyone else to go into a Rhodes Scholarship as naively as I did and end up facing similar disappointment." - "I don't know, Adam," Kris interjected.
+"A workshop series to help scholars gain the knowledge they need to engage thoughtfully with the Rhodes legacy sounds like a pretty big step in the right direction." - "Yeah, we made some kind of difference," Adam acknowledged.
+"And the Rhodes Trust is now requiring unconscious bias training for all of their Rhodes selectors.
 So it's not like there's been no change, and I get that it's slow.
-But if Layla's going to apply-and win-she needs to go in with her eyes wide open.
-It's a lot of emotional labor-it takes a toll-and success isn't guaranteed.
+But if Layla's going to apply-and win!-she needs to go in with her eyes wide open.
+It's a lot of emotional labor-it takes a toll-and success isn't guaranteed."

-Narrator: Layla made a mental note to do some research later that night as Adam went back to his bench and she and Kris returned to the experiment at hand.
+Layla made a mental note to do some research later that night as Adam went back to his bench and she and Kris returned to the experiment at hand.

-Narrator: After dinner, Layla got a call from her mom, Eleanor.
+After dinner, Layla got a call from her mom, Eleanor.

-Layla: Mom, I can't tell you what good timing this is.
-You've heard of the Rhodes Scholarship, right?

-Eleanor: Yes, I have.
-Why do you ask?

-Layla: Well, I got nominated-

-Eleanor (interrupting): Oh, congratulations, honey!
-This is huge!

-Layla: Mom, I haven't won anything yet!
-A professor just recommended me to the college as a potential applicant, that's all.

-Eleanor: Of course they did, you're a stellar student, and the vice president of the Undergraduate Council and a published researcher, to boot!
-You've worked so hard and deserve this honor so much!
+- "Mom, I can't tell you what good timing this is.
+You've heard of the Rhodes Scholarship, right?" - "Yes, I have.
+Why do you ask?" - "Well, I got nominated-" Layla was cut off by a loud screech from the other end. - "Oh, congratulations, honey!
+This is huge!"
+Eleanor squealed. - "Mom, I haven't won a scholarship yet!
+A professor just recommended me to the College as a potential applicant, that's all." - "Of course they did!
+You're a stellar student, and the vice president of the Undergraduate Council and a published researcher, to boot!"
+Eleanor clapped her hands.
+"You've worked so hard and deserve this honor so much!"

-Layla: Yeah, but mom, it's Cecil Rhodes's scholarship.
+Layla could feel her face getting hot and anxiously shifted the phone to her other ear.
+"Yeah, but mom, it's CECIL RHODES's Scholarship.
 He did so many terrible things and was basically the reason Gram and Gramps had to leave Africa.
-How can I apply or accept the scholarship knowing that it represents everything we are against as a family?
+How can I submit an application or accept the scholarship knowing that it represents everything we are against as a family?"

-Eleanor: Sweetheart, I hear what you're saying, but you should be a beneficiary of the Rhodes Scholarship precisely because of your heritage-the Rhodes Trust owes this to you and our ancestors.
+"Sweetheart, I hear what you're saying, but you should be a beneficiary of the Rhodes Scholarship precisely BECAUSE of your heritage-the Rhodes Trust owes this to you and our ancestors."